JesseTrew/JPACRUDProject/README.md

 ### Lessons Learned
 This project was a great overview of all of the new technologies we've been introduced to lately.
 One of my main takeaways is that I would like to get more familiar with /Bootstrap and CSS.
 As of the due date, my site looks very plain Jane.
 I'll try to come back to it over this week and polish it up.

+Otherwise, I really like how simple JPA and Spring Boot make the CRUD process.
+Compared to last week's project